Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 How to use VR Training in the workplace (+Examples)

 While VR technology might have been born from gaming, the reality is that virtual reality innovations are shifting more and more into business applications.
-Below, we’ve illustrated several ways you can use virtual reality training in the workplace.
+Below, we’ve illustrated several ways to use virtual reality training in the workplace.

 1. Soft Skills Training

-When many are still observing social distancing measures, business leaders everywhere are struggling for innovative ways to train employees in new skills, upgrade existing capabilities and complete compliance training while watching as the skills gap widens.
+While many are still observing social distancing measures, business leaders everywhere are struggling for innovative ways to train employees in new skills, upgrade existing capabilities, and complete compliance training while watching as the skills gap widens.

 However, the biggest challenge for leaders is supporting staff to improve soft skills that require interaction outside of their remote environment – with a whopping 59% of surveyed hiring managers, and 89% of executives reporting difficulty recruiting candidates with the requisite soft skills, such as communication, resilience, stress management, sales, teamwork, and leadership, it’s fair to say there needs to be a new way to train employees that desperately need these skills without having to be in-person.

-Learn more in this in depth-video below by Scott Likens from PwC teams and the Harvard Business Review.
+Learn more in this video below by Scott Likens from PwC teams and the Harvard Business Review.
 They discuss how to use virtual reality (VR) to boost employees’ people skills in a webinar – sponsored by Oculus for Business.

 2. Virtual Reality Sales Training

 The possibilities for VR Sales Training are really exciting.
-Companies can either use pre-recorded VR scenarios, or if the budget allows, recreate their showroom or head office in virtual reality, so VR training can be delivered in a familiar space.
-Imagine getting virtual reality sales training in a digital version of your showroom, where the trainer can walk over to one of the products and start talking about it as they train.
-Or a sales person being able to practice selling their products in a digital version of their store.
+Companies can either use pre-recorded VR scenarios or recreate their showroom or head office in virtual reality if the budget allows so that VR training can be delivered in a familiar space.
+Imagine getting virtual reality sales training in a digital version of your showroom, where the trainer can walk over to one of the products and start talking about it as they train, or a salesperson can practice selling their products in a digital version of their store.

-Here are some of the uses and benefits of using VR to train sales teams:
+Here are some of the uses and benefits of using VR to train sales teams across various industries, from technology to telecommunications:

 Enhance e-learning

-E-learning has always been a fast, effective and affordable way to onboard new hires.
+E-learning has always been a fast, effective, affordable way to onboard new hires.
 The thing that has always been missing from e-learning is the ability to practice these new skills in a safe environment.
-That’s where VR can come in, to add a practice element that mimics real life scenarios without the need to have a live partner to practice with or a trainer to lead the activity.
+That’s where VR can come in, to add a practice element that mimics real-life scenarios without needing a live partner to practice with or a trainer to lead the activity.

-By using a combination of e-learning and Virtual Reality, new hires can learn new skills with minimal downtime and minimal supervision.
-VR sales training is mostly used in combination with e-learning, not all training would be done in VR.
+Using a combination of e-learning and Virtual Reality, new hires can learn new skills with minimal downtime and supervision.
+VR sales training is mostly used with e-learning, but not all training is done in VR.

-To maximise retention of new skills, learners need to practice new techniques they’re taught.
-This is often done through role playing.
+To maximize retention of new skills, learners need to practice new techniques they’re taught.
+This is often done through role-playing.
 By incorporating VR, learners can use a virtual environment to practice.
-There are existing VR role playing simulations that include live sales pitches in a boardroom, 60 second virtual elevator pitches and even virtual reality exhibition scenarios.
-VR role playing allows practice to happen without having to rely on another person to partner and interact with, instead the learner interacts with the virtual environment.
+Existing VR role-playing simulations include live sales pitches in a boardroom, 60-second virtual elevator pitches and even virtual reality exhibition scenarios.
+VR role-playing allows practice to happen without having to rely on another person to partner and interact with.
+Instead, the learner interacts with the virtual environment.

-Using AI to test and analyse learners’ performance
+Using AI to test and analyze learners’ performance

-Some VR training software incorporates Artificial Intelligence (AI) to analyse the learner’s tone of voice, their eye contact with different prospects in the room, the amount of filler words used and the pace of speech.
-This takes away the need for a trainer or coach to be present to give feedback, instead the leader only needs to read the report from the AI to decide what further development might be needed.
+Some VR training software incorporates Artificial Intelligence (AI) to analyze the learner’s tone of voice, eye contact with different prospects in the room, the number of filler words used and the pace of speech.
+This removes the need for a trainer or coach to be present to give feedback.
+Instead, the leader only needs to read the report from the AI to decide what further development might be needed.

 The benefits of using VR for sales training infographic